drcrypterdotru/ZeroShell-Manager/README.md

 ## How to Use
 0. Upload File via error_log.php None obfuscator or choose strong protect with err_Obf another wish you can obfuscator your personal than upload to make strong Undetected in server.

-1. Add URLs or mass input URLs into the Panel with.
+1. Add URLs or mass input URLs into the Panel with

+   Example : localhost.com/error_log.php?whoami=@1337

+   (whoami= is default and @1337 is password of shell will be change in later or your own in error_log.php)
 2. Browse, check, upload files, or manage the shells as needed using the Shell Manager options.
 3. Use the "Destroy" option to remove shells from your server when no longer needed.